 This course examines the techniques for assessing the physical, mental, social, and emotional status of the adult in later life.
 Emphasis will be given to the development of appropriate methods for optimizing the functioning of the aging individual.

 SOC/PSY 3442 – Death, Grief & Loss

 This course explores the modern concepts of death and loss in contemporary society.
 The course examines the symptoms of grief and loss, and available coping strategies.

 GS 4423 – Personal & Professional: Ethics and Values

 This capstone course examines various theories of man and their relevance to personal and social values.
 The course provides the basis to formulate or clarify a philosophy of life that is consistent with the demands of a responsible lifestyle in the contemporary world.

 An official transcript is required from each College/University where credits were earned and used toward one’s undergraduate degree, directly or by way of credit transfer.

 Once you have submitted an application, you will be personally contacted by an admissions representative within 48 hours.
 We will answer any questions at that time and get you started on your enrollment track.
 Space is limited, groups fill rapidly, so prompt enrollment is always encouraged.

-For Bethany and Tulsa courses, send official transcripts to:
+For Bethany, Online, and Tulsa courses, send official transcripts to: